Deploy an agent for generative AI application

 For LangChain flavored agents, dependent resources are automatically inferred during agent creation and logging.
 Those resources are logged in the resources.yaml file in the logged model artifact.
 During deployment, databricks.agents.deploy automatically creates the M2M OAuth tokens required to access and communicate with these inferred resource dependencies.

 For PyFunc flavored agents, you must manually specify any resource dependencies during logging of the deployed agent in the resources parameter.
-See Specify resources for PyFunc agent.
+See Specify resources for PyFunc or LangChain agent.
 During deployment, databricks.agents.deploy creates an M2M OAuth token with access to the resources specified in the resources parameter, and deploys it to the deployed agent.

 Automatic authentication passthrough